jasond-s/fluent-fix/README.md

 ```

 NOTE: The matching algorithm for generators moves from most primitive to least primitive internally.

 But has no intelligence regarding custom generators.
 This means that the ordering in which you add the generators is important.
-The **first** generator that matches the input ptoperty will be assigned for the fixture builder.
-I would suggest you add the
+The **first** generator that matches the input property will be assigned for the fixture builder.

+I would suggest any user of the library keeps a fixed set of generators for any scope of tests that need them to ensure that the tests are easy to reason about.